 Accessibility disclaimer: To obtain information contained in document files on this page in an accessible format please contact the IU Human Research Protection Program (HRPP) at (317) 274-8289 or via email at email@example.com

 Human subjects research, and when it needs review

-Research activities at Indiana University and its affiliated institutions that use humans as research subjects must go through a review and approval process before any interaction with human subjects or data collection can begin.
+Human subjects research at Indiana University and its affiliated institutions must go through a review and approval process before any interaction with human subjects or data collection can begin.

 The Institutional Review Board (IRB) reviews each study submission to ensure that research being conducted adheres to the highest ethical standards involving the use of humans as subjects in research, while complying with all university, state, federal, and agency requirements.

 The following examples are considered human subjects research and require IRB review and approval,

 - If you gather data about an individual that is identifiable (i.e., the identity of the individual is or may be readily ascertained or associated with the information provided) and is considered private information